geofftaylor/scriptable-sonos-controller/README.md

 * Play a playlist in a room: `await controller.playPlaylist('My Playlist', 'Living Room');`

 (All of the methods are asynchronous, so use `await` if you need things to happen in a particular sequence.)

-# Public methods
-The "public" methods are the methods not prefixed by an underscore.
-None of these methods throw exceptions, though they may return error messages.
-In general, the output will contain "success" or an error message.
-Some methods return more detailed information.
-See the [documentation](docs/SonosController.md) for a list of the methods, their parameters and their return values.

-# Internal methods
-The methods prefixed with an underscore are "internal" methods that are used by the public methods.
-You can use these methods if you want, but be aware that they may throw exceptions, so you'll need to handle those accordingly.
-These methods aren't included in the [documentation](docs/SonosController.md), but the parameters, return values, etc. are documented in [`SonosController.js`](./SonosController.js).

-# Tests
-[`SonosControllerTests.js`](./SonosControllerTests.js) is a very basic test suite for the `SonosController` class.
-If you want to run the tests, copy `SonosControllerTests.js` to Scriptable and change the values in the block marked "TEST DATA.
-CHANGE THESE VALUES."
-Then run the script inside the app.
-There is a configurable delay (default: 5 seconds) between each test to allow time to manually evaluate (by observing your Sonos system) the success or failure of the test.